llobato/docs/docs/other/install-gwms-factory.md

 Collector            None                 wmscollector_service@hostname
 ```

-- You should have one "glidefactory" classad for each entry that you have enabled.
+- You should have one "glidefactory" classAd for each entry that you have enabled.
-If you have already configured the frontends, you will also have one glidefactoryclient and one glideclient classad for each frontend / entry.
+If you have already configured the frontends, you will also have one glidefactoryclient and one glideclient classAd for each frontend / entry.

 - You can check also the monitoring Web page: `http://YOUR_HOST_FQDN/factory/monitor/`

-**NOTE: [[InstallOSGClient][OSG client]] -??????**
-- You can also test the local submission of a job to a resource using the test script *local_start.sh* but you must first install [[InstallOSGClient][OSG client]] and generate a proxy.
+- You can also test the local submission of a job to a resource using the test script *local_start.sh* but you must first install [OSG client](https://opensciencegrid.github.io/docs/worker-node/install-wn/) and generate a proxy.
 After that you can run the test (replace ENTRY_NAME with the name of one of the entries in `/etc/gwms-factory/glideinWMS.xml`):

-        :::console
-        root@host cd /var/lib/gwms-factory/work-dir
-	root@host ./local_start.sh ENTRY_NAME fast -- GLIDEIN_Collector `hostname`
-**NOTE:local_start.sh script??

 #### Check Web server configuration for the monitoring